Astex Pharmaceuticals – structural biology revolutionises drug discovery

 Their 'structure-guided fragment-based' approach, developed by Blundell and colleagues from decades of structural biology research, is now employed by many major pharmaceutical companies, including GSK, Novartis, AstraZeneca and Johnson and Johnson, alongside their traditional drug discovery programmes.
 It works by detecting the position and orientation of small molecule 'fragments' bound to target proteins at high resolution using X-ray crystallography; these fragments can then be modified to create novel drug precursors.

-Astex has used the approach to develop four potential drug compounds in-house, which are all now in Phase I or Phase II clinical trials, and has worked with industry partners to develop several others.
-GSK and AstraZeneca subsequently established their own fragment-based discovery programmes based on their collaborations with Astex.
+Astex has used the approach to develop four potential drug compounds in-house, which are all now in Phase I to Phase III clinical trials, and has worked with industry partners to develop several others.
+GSK and AstraZeneca subsequently established their own fragment-based discovery programmes.

 "Astex Pharmaceuticals was listed on NASDAQ [ASTX] and is one of the most successful British biotechnology companies ever," says Dr Roberto Solari, former Vice President in the Respiratory Therapy Area at GSK, and former Astex employee.